jeffreykegler/hoonlint/misc/whitespace.md

 This "left over" indentation of each rune is the "per-rune offset" of that rune.

+An arm marker can be curried,
+but it must be the anchor rune.
+As a special case, an arm marker has a per-rune offset of one stop.

 The **reanchor offset** of `r` is the sum of all the per-rune offsets between the `a` and `r`, including `a` but not including `r`.